zombierzn/vungle-resources/AdobeAir-resources/AdobeAir-dev-guide-1.2.0.md

 ### Display an Incentivized Ad

 To display an incentivized ad, call displayIncentivizedAd().
-You'll want to first check than ad is available using the isVideoAvailable() method.
+You'll want to first check than ad is available using the isAdAvailable() method.
 The function takes two Optional parameters: whether to display a Close button on the ad, and an optional user-identifying string (which can be used with Vungle's server-side webhooks, to trigger an HTTP GET whenever a user completes a view):

 ```
 if(Vungle.vungle.isAdAvailable())